-B. TECH THIRD YEAR Course Code AMICSE0652 LTP Credit Course Title COMPUTER NETWORKS LAB 0 0 2 1 List of Experim nents Sr. No. Name of Experiment CO 1 To make an UTP cable with RJ-45 connector, and build and test simusing UTP cable (crossover) and a hub based network. ple network CO1 2 Implementation of data link layer framing method such as bit studinguage like C++, Java or Python. ffing in any CO2 3 Test the Network connection using ping command and use of ipco and treert command provided by TCP/IP. nfig, netstat CO3 4 Implementation of CRC algorithm in any language like C++ , Java o r Python.
+B. TECH THIRD YEAR Course Code AMICSE0652 L T P Credit Course Title COMPUTER NETWORKS LAB 0 0 2 1 List of Experim nents Sr. No. Name of Experiment CO 1 To make an UTP cable with RJ-45 connector, and build and test simple network using UTP cable (crossover) and a hub based network.
+CO1 2 Implementation of data link layer framing method such as bit studinguage like C++, Java or Python. ffing in any CO2 3 Test the Network connection using ping command and use of ipco and treert command provided by TCP/IP. nfig, netstat CO3 4 Implementation of CRC algorithm in any language like C++ , Java o r Python.
 CO3 5 Implementation of stop and wait protocol in any language like C Python.
 C++ , Java or CO3 6 Implementation of hamming code (7, 4) code to limit the noise.
-We the bit data in to 7bit data by adding 3 parity bits.
-Implement in in like C++, Java or Python.
-CO3 7 Implementation of Caesar cipher technique & RSA algorithm in any C++, Java or Python. language like CO4 8 Write a program in java to find the IP address of the system.
-CO4 9 Write a program in java to find the IP address of the any site if name is given.
-CO4 10 Introduction to Network Devices (Repeater, Hub, Bridge, Sw Gateways, NIC etc.). itch, Router, CO5 11 Introduction to CISCO Packet Tracer.
-Design Bus, Star, Mesh, Ring check the connectivity using ping command.
-Topology and CO5 12 Switch Configuration on CISCO packet tracer using CLI.
-CO5 Lab Course Ou tcome: After the completions of this course students will be able to CO 1 Build an understanding of UTP cable with RJ-45 connector, and be simple network using UTP cable. ouild and test K2, K4, K6 CO 2 Understand and implementation of the bit stuffing protocol.
+We have to code the bit data in to 7bit data by adding 3 parity bits.
+Implement in in any language like C++, Java or Python.
+CO3 7 Implementation of Caesar cipher technique & RSA algorithm in any language like C++, Java or Python.
+8 Write a program in java to find the IP address of the system.
+CO4 CO4 9 Write a program in java to find the IP address of the any site if name is given.
+CO4 10 Introduction to Network Devices (Repeater, Hub, Bridge, Switch, Router, Gateways, NIC etc.).
+CO5 11 Introduction to CISCO Packet Tracer.
+Design Bus, Star, Mesh, Ring Topology and check the connectivity using ping command.
+CO5 12 Switch Configuration on CISCO packet tracer using CLI.
+Lab Course Ou tcome: After the completions of this course students will be able to CO 1 Build an understanding of UTP cable with RJ-45 connector, and be simple network using UTP cable. ouild and test K2, K4, K6 CO 2 Understand and implementation of the bit stuffing protocol.
 K2, K3 CO 3 Understand and test the various network connection commands of error control, flow control.
-TCP/IP and K2, K4 CO 4 Understand and implementation of the concept of IP addressing and security technique like Caesar cipher and RSA.
-K2, K3 CO 5 Design and understanding the various topology and configuration of router using cisco packet tracer of switch and K2, K6
+TCP/IP and K2, K4 CO 4 CO 5 Design and understanding the various topology and configuration of switch and router using cisco packet tracer K2, K6 K2, K6